The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Expected neutrino rate from

-The transition between the radiation-mediated shock (RMS) to the collisionless shock (CLS) occurs around 0.3 R$_{bo}$ \citep{2025arXiv250400098W}, and the proton acceleration and pion production are efficient approximately until the shock reaches $\sim$10 $\rm R_{bo}$ \citep{2012IAUS..279..274K}.
-The high-energy neutrino \IC was detected $\sim$63 days after the explosion (which corresponds to $\sim$8 $\rm R_{bo}$), whereas the pion production should be efficient until $\sim$76 days from explosion.
-The total non thermal energy can be obtained following \cite{2012IAUS..279..274K}:
+The transition between the radiation-mediated shock (RMS) to the collisionless shock (CLS) occurs around 0.3 R$_{bo}$ \citep{2025arXiv250400098W}, while the proton acceleration and pion production are efficient approximately until the shock reaches $\sim$10 $\rm R_{bo}$ \citep{2012IAUS..279..274K}, with approximately constant neutrino luminosity during this period.
+The high-energy neutrino \IC was detected $\sim$63 days after the explosion (which corresponds to $\sim$7 $\rm R_{bo}$, including the weak shock deceleration), whereas the pion production should be efficient until $\sim$96 days from explosion ($\sim10 R_{bo}$).
+The total nonthermal energy can be obtained following \cite{2012IAUS..279..274K}: